sagemath/trac_to_gh/Issue 4215.md

 # Issue 4215: [with patch, needs review] Bug in creating sparse vectors using a dictionary

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4215

 Original creator: mhansen